cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

-So what can we do with the lack of support on the language level and protect our `C#` codebase from this kind of bug?
+So what can we do with the lack of support on the language level and how to protect our `C#` codebase from this kind of bug?
 As Don Syme mentioned in his notes, we can use some sort of static code analyzers.
 This market need was spotted years ago by `JetBrains` company that released [JetBrains.Annotations](https://www.nuget.org/packages/JetBrains.Annotations/2021.1.0-eap01) NuGet package containing various attributes that extend static code analysis performed by their products (originally only by the `ReSharper`, and later also by the `Rider`).
 This package contains [[PureAttribute]](https://www.jetbrains.com/help/resharper/Reference__Code_Annotation_Attributes.html#PureAttribute) which is intended to mark the functions that can be classified as [Pure Function](https://en.wikipedia.org/wiki/Pure_function).
 Based on the configuration, all unbound calls to those methods are appropriately reported by the [Solution Wide Analysis](https://www.jetbrains.com/help/resharper/Code_Analysis__Solution-Wide_Analysis.html) module.

 ![](solution_wide_errors.png)

-`BCL` also contains [PureAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.contracts.pureattribute?view=netframework-4.7.2) which is a part of CodeContracts framework and unused calls to methods with that attribute can be reported as [CA1806: Do not ignore method results](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca1806) with [Microsoft.CodeAnalysis.NetAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers) analyzers package.
+`BCL` also contains [PureAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.contracts.pureattribute?view=netframework-4.7.2) which is part of CodeContracts framework.
+Unused calls to methods with that attribute can be reported as [CA1806: Do not ignore method results](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca1806) with [Microsoft.CodeAnalysis.NetAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers) package.
 Unfortunately, `CodeContracts` is dead, and `[System.Diagnostics.Contracts.Pure]` annotations are gradually abandoned - you can read more about this attribute here [The Pure Attribute in .NET Core](https://www.infoq.com/news/2019/01/pure-attribute-net-core/).

 However, not every return-value-purpose function can be classified as `Pure Function` because of the side effects caused by the fact of using `IO` - for example, methods that read data from external storage like file or database. `JetBrains.Annotations` package contains another attribute for that purpose called [[MustUseReturnValueAttribute]](https://www.jetbrains.com/help/resharper/Reference__Code_Annotation_Attributes.html#MustUseReturnValueAttribute)

-## Brig C# to the next level
+## Bring C# to the next level

-This attribute base approach requires additional attention during the function authoring and the lack of those attributes in existing libraries still might be a source of troubles. `JetBrains` offers something called [External Annotations](https://www.jetbrains.com/help/resharper/Code_Analysis__External_Annotations.html#creating) that should solve the problem with the lack of annotations in third-party libraries but this is still extra work to do.
-How about reversing that approach and shifting the burden of deciding if a returned value is needed from method author to the method consumer - just like it's in a language like `F#`.
+This attribute base approach requires additional attention during the function authoring and the lack of those attributes in existing libraries still might be a source of troubles. `JetBrains` offers something called [External Annotations](https://www.jetbrains.com/help/resharper/Code_Analysis__External_Annotations.html#creating) that should solve the problem with the lack of annotations in third-party libraries, but this is still extra work to do.
+How about reversing that approach and shifting the burden of deciding if a returned value is needed from method author to method consumer - just like it is in a language like `F#`.
 To do that I extended my analyzers page [CSharpExtensions](https://github.com/cezarypiatek/CSharpExtensions) with a dedicated diagnostic `CSE005: Return value unused` that can find and report every unused result from a method call, await expression, or object creation.
 By default, all violations are reported as a warning, but this can be easily changed with an appropriate entry in the `ruleset` file or `.editorconfig`:

 ```ini
 [*.cs]